opf/openproject/docs/glossary/README.md

 A phase in OpenProject is defined as a [work package type](#work-package-types), which usually includes several work packages of types like task or feature.
 For example, typical phases for a construction repair project would be the following: Project definition, detailed Design & Tender, Construction and Post project.

-### Plugins / Integrations
+### Plugin

-In OpenProject, you can choose from several plugins or integrations, or add your own plugins to the Community.
+In OpenProject, you can choose from several plugins or [integrations](#integration), or add your own plugins to the Community.
+In contrast to an integration, a plugin is installed on top of / as part of the OpenProject installation.
 As an open source software, OpenProject is open to Community-created plugins.
 Please note that we do not guarantee error-free and seamless use of those plugins.
-There are also integrations developed by the core OpenProject team, such as the *Excel synchronization* or the [Nextcloud integration](#nextcloud-integration).

 Your activated plugins are listed together with your [modules](#module) in your instance under --> Administration --> Plugins.